jkubis96/GEDSpy/README.md

 # import the Enrichment & Analysis classes from the Enrichment module
-from Enrichment import Enrichment from Enrichment import Analysis
+from gedspy import Enrichment
+from gedspy import Analysis
 ```